-Lucy Raven lives in New York City and Oakland, California.
-Her work has been included in exhibitions and screenings internationally including Hammer Projects, the Hammer Museum, LA (2013); Whitney Biennial, Whitney Museum of American Art, New York (2012); and 11 Rooms, Manchester International Festival, Manchester, United Kingdom (2011).
-She currently teaches at the Cooper Union School of Art and the School of Visual Arts in New York.
+Lucy Raven’s work has been included in exhibitions and screenings internationally including Curtains, Portikus, Frankfurt (2014); Hammer Projects, the Hammer Museum, LA (2013); Whitney Biennial, Whitney Museum of American Art, New York (2012); and 11 Rooms, Manchester International Festival, Manchester, United Kingdom (2011).
+She teaches at the Cooper Union School of Art and the School of Visual Arts in New York City.